MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/composite-model-guidance.md

 ## Report design

-In some situations you can improve the performance of a composite model by designing an optimized report layout.
+In some situations, you can improve the performance of a composite model by designing an optimized report layout.

 ### Single source group visuals